If you have any questions which aren't answered in our FAQs below please feel free to contact us.

 Potable water tanks must be made out of materials that adhere to WRAS (Water Regulations Advisory Scheme) a certificate of conformity will be issued to the manufacturer and will be present during purchase.

 If you do not know your water pressure get in touch with your water company and request the average water pressure for your area.
+Alternatively use a pressure gauge on a T on the incoming water main.

 It is recommended that you replace the filter every 3 to 6 months.
 You can replace the filter sooner if you notice the water flow is slowing down or the water starts to discolour.